-Who wouldn’t love a bowl of their favorite ice-cream along with their favorite show on Netflix to get relief from period pain?
-This may sound like a good plan but can actually worsen your period troubles.
+Who wouldn’t love a bowl of their favorite ice-cream along with their favorite show on Netflix to get relief from severe cramps and period pain?
+This may sound like a good plan but can actually worsen your period pains.
 It is advised to avoid eating or drinking cold foods and beverages during periods.

-Prostaglandins are the reason that consumption of foods and beverages like ice creams, cold water or soft drinks, etc. during periods makes the cramps worse.
+“Prostaglandins” are the reason that consuming cold foods and beverages like ice creams, cold water or soft drinks, etc. during periods makes the cramps worse.
 Prostaglandins are natural chemicals present in the body which are responsible for contractions in the uterus, in order to shed the endometrium (the inner lining of the uterus).
-This is how the periods happen.
+This is how you get your periods.

 Can you have dairy products during periods?